How To Raise Game Birds thumbnail image

 Flight Pen

-Once the chicks are old enough, move them into a flight pen!
-Below is a list of everything that you’ll need to make one a flight pen:
+Once the chicks are old enough, move them to an outside environment, into a flight pen!
+Below is a list of everything you need to construct a game bird pen:

-• Posts – Place them 12’ apart or 10’ apart in the center.
+- Posts – Place the posts 12’ apart or 10’ apart in the center.
 Make sure that all four corners of the pen are braced.
 This helps prevent the corners from pulling in.

 Nutrition